kaplaks-sandbox/RPi-vespai-C1/README.md

 **Important:** This implementation is based on research published in Communications Biology.
 The original research methodology and concepts are attributed to the authors of the cited paper.

-## Acknowledgments

-- Original VespAI research published in Communications Biology (2024)
-- YOLO by Ultralytics
-- Lox24 SMS API
-- Flask web framework
-- OpenCV computer vision library

 ---
 # Special Thanks
-**Prof. Dr. Guido Salvanesch and the Swiss Cyber Institute** Thanks for all The AI Courses and inspiration
+**Prof. Dr. Guido Salvanesch and the Swiss Cyber Institute** Thanks for all the courses, classes, workshops and inspiration!